bilal-chughtai/cuplc_site/_pages/merchandise.md

 ### Bulk orders

-We will be putting in a bulk orders which will get you a discount on shoes and IPF approved kit like belts and knee sleeves.
+We will be putting in bulk orders which will get you a discount on shoes and IPF approved kit like belts and knee sleeves.

 Keep an eye out for the email, or occasional orders in the group chat.